 High Contrast Nude Photography – How to light and shoot bodyscapesJan 21 2014 · 0 comments · Photo Blog, Photography, Photography Ideas, Tutorials, Video, Video Tutorial

 High contrast nude photography can be an interesting subject to shoot.
-Last night a had the opportunity to give an impromptu class on lighting and how to set up the lighting scenario.
+Last night I was given the opportunity to give an impromptu class on lighting and how to set up the lighting scenario.
 This got me thinking it could be something worth writing about.
 Anyway the basic technique is often referred to as a bodyscapes.
 Sometimes it’s called low key photography but by definition the photos I use as examples aren’t low key.
 They are high contrast.
 Low key, bodyscapes or high contrast nude photography it’s all just one small portion of how to use different lighting setups to get the results you are looking for.
 To shoot the technique you need not actually shoot nude.
 It can be done with clothing but in general some skin is required.
 In the end what we are doing is placing the light source at an acute angle to the subject.
 This creates highlight and shadow detail from the subjects curves and muscle tone.

 Why Shoot High Contrast Nude Photography